• Our Blogger

 Fr.
 Joseph Jenkins

-• Despite the Blog Header, the site title is BLOGGER PRIEST, not FLOGGER PRIEST.
-It depicts one of my favorite and yet mis-understood New Testament scenes, Jesus whipping the money-changers out of the temple.
+• The blog header depicts an important and yet mis-understood New Testament scene, Jesus flogging the money-changers out of the temple.
+I selected it because the faith that gives us consolation can also make us very uncomfortable.
 Both Divine Mercy and Divine Justice meet in Jesus.
 Priests are ministers of reconciliation, but never at the cost of truth.
 In or out of season, we must be courageous in preaching and living out the Gospel of Life.
+The title of my blog is a play on words, not Flogger Priest but Blogger Priest.

 • Archives